Bohbah/AndroidProject/README.md

 ## Overview
 ### Description
-Allows members of Greek organizations on college campuses to more easily communicate and plan events with other chapters via chat and calendar features.
+Allows members of Greek organizations on college campuses to easily communicate and plan events with other chapters via chat and calendar features.

 ### App Evaluation
 - **Category:** Social Networking